 5.24 Timber framed medieval houses, cobbled surfaces, fragile narrow and often uneven pavements are all adversely affected by too much heavy and speeding traffic on the inner Citadel roads.
-Pavements are routinely mounted by vehicles in attempts to pass in single track roads, endangering pedestrians, property and street furniture.
+Pavements are routinely mounted by vehicles in attempts to pass on narrow roads, endangering pedestrians, property and street furniture.

-Community Aspiration 13- Inner Citadel
+Community Aspiration 13 - Inner Citadel